akhileshbhaugeerutty/Projects-Python/Financial Distress/README.md

 ### Algorithms & Methods

-Problem seen as both Classification & Regression, and the methods are commonly known as having both types of algorithms.
+Problem seen as both Classification & Regression, and the methods are commonly known as having both types of algorithms. <br>
 Algorithms used (6 in total):
   1. Random Forests
   2. Gradient Boosting